dagster-io/dagster/examples/experimental/dagster-blueprints/examples/custom-blueprints/README.md

 pip install -e .
 ```

-Launch Dagster to see the definitions loaded from the blueprints
+Launch Dagster to see the definitions loaded from the blueprints:

 ```bash

 dagster dev
 ```

-Print out the JSON schema for the blueprints
+Print out the JSON schema for the blueprints:

 ```bash
 dagster-blueprints print-schema